truenas/documentation/content/SCALE/SCALECLIReference/Network/CLIConfiguration.md

 The `update` command has 14 properties you can change.
 See **Update Properties** below for details.
 Enter `--` to open the interactive command editor if changing multiple property values.
 Enter the command string then press <kbd>Enter</kbd>.
 The command returns an empty line.
-Use `network configuration query` to verify any changes made.
+Use `network configuration config` to verify any changes made.

 {{< nest-expand "Update Properties" "v" >}}
 Enter property arguments using the `=` delimiter to separate property and value.
 Double-quote values that include special characters.
 For example: